How to simplify subscription billing and accelerate growth

 There is also increasing pressure to deliver an exceptional customer experience to avoid involuntary churn.
 If customers are charged before they’ve had a chance to use the service or they don’t feel they’ve gotten enough value from it, they are more likely to call to complain or cancel their subscription.
 In a subscription-based economy, customers expect to receive billing reminders and real-time customer support.
 They don’t want to have to wait until the next billing cycle to resolve an issue.

-Whether you have an established subscription-based company or you’re adding subscription billing to your offerings, it’s important to ensure your accounting software is equipped to support it.
+Whether you have an established subscription-based company or you’re adding subscription billing to your offerings, it’s important to ensure your cloud accounting software is equipped to support it.
 Look for solutions with these five key features.

 Subscription billing software essentials